bo32/gnome-shell-extension-duolingo-status/README.md

 Thanks to Duolingo for the logo, that has been slightly altered for my use.
 Thanks to Custom Icon Design for the flag icons: [link](http://www.customicondesign.com/).
-Thanks to FatCow WebHosting for the ruby icon, that has been slightly altered: [link](http://www.fatcow.com/free-icons/).
+Thanks to FatCow WebHosting for the ruby icon, that has been slightly altered: [link](http://www.fatcow.com/free-icons/) [Creative Commons](http://creativecommons.org/licenses/by/3.0/us/).
 Thanks to IconFinder for finding my icons.